DinoChiesa/Apigee-Java-XOP-Handler/README.md

 instructions are at the bottom of this readme.

-1. copy the jar file, available in target/edge-custom-xop-editor-20200309.jar, and its dependency (multipart-handler-20200309-1635.jar), to your apiproxy/resources/java directory.
+1. copy the callout jar file, available in `target/edge-custom-xop-editor-\*.jar`, and its dependency `multipart-handler-\*.jar`, to your apiproxy/resources/java directory.
 You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.